Super League

 The Top Flight of Rugby League

 Super League stands as the premier professional rugby league competition in Europe.
 Launched in 1996 as part of a wholesale restructuring of British rugby league — shifting from a traditional winter calendar to a summer season — the competition has since established itself as the heartbeat of the sport in the Northern Hemisphere.
-Administered by the Rugby Football League, it brings together twelve clubs from across England and, in a distinctive continental flourish, one from the south of France.

 The move to summer rugby was controversial at the time, splitting opinion among supporters reared on muddy pitches and biting winter afternoons.
 Three decades on, the shift is widely regarded as one of the most significant structural reforms in British sport, bringing improved playing conditions, higher attendances in the warmer months, and a broadcast-friendly schedule that avoids direct competition with football’s winter calendar.